-- To provide the highest level of personal financial services in a courteous and professional manner and to treat all individuals fairly without regard to race, creed, national origin, sex, religion, social or economic level. - To encourage thrift and savings and to protect the assets placed in our care and custody. - To provide consumer loan services at the least possible cost in the exercise of the wise use of credit. - 4.
-To practice and maintain high standards of sound management, including efficiency, integrity, and economy of operations. - To adhere to democratic and cooperative principles within the credit union and encourage and facilitate active member participation in its democratic process. - 6.
-To provide members with timely and information regarding the financial conditions, operations and services of the credit union and of their individual accounts or transactions. - To preserve and protect the privacy and confidentiality of all member financial records and transactions.
-Disclosure of financial conditions or transactions will be made only with the written approval of the member, due legal process, or in accordance with law. - state and federal consumer protection laws and regulations and to provide members with complete and accurate information concerning their rights. - To increase knowledge and ability of members to manage and control their financial well through counseling and by providing educational information, materials and programs. - To abide by the letter, spirit and intent of
+- 1. To provide the highest level of personal financial services in a courteous and professional manner and to treat all individuals fairly without regard to race, creed, national origin, sex, religion, social or economic level. - 2.
+To encourage thrift and savings and to protect the assets placed in our care and custody. - To provide consumer loan services at the least possible cost in the exercise of the wise use of credit. - 4.
+To practice and maintain high standards of sound management, including efficiency, integrity, and economy of operations. - 5.
+To adhere to democratic and cooperative principles within the credit union and encourage and facilitate active member participation in its democratic process. - 6.
+To provide members with timely and accurate information regarding the financial conditions, operations and services of the credit union and of their individual accounts or transactions. - 7.
+To preserve and protect the privacy and confidentiality of all member financial records and transactions.
+Disclosure of financial conditions or transactions will be made only with the written approval of the member, due legal process, or in accordance with law. - 8.
+To abide by the letter, spirit and intent of state and federal consumer protection laws and regulations and to provide members with complete and accurate information concerning their rights. - 9.
+To increase knowledge and ability of members to manage and control their financial well being through counseling and by providing educational information, materials and programs.